DAX Audio Applet¶

 Troubleshooting¶

-- No audio from the PipeWire source in WSJT-X or fldigi β Confirm Enable is checked (green) in the DAX applet and that the slice-assignment indicator for the relevant channel shows a slice letter, not β.
+- No audio from the DAX source in WSJT-X or fldigi β Confirm Enable is checked (shows "Enabled") in the DAX applet and that the slice-assignment indicator for the relevant channel shows a slice letter, not β.